My Favorite American National Parks For Photography

 Great Smoky Mountains National Park

 It’s the most visited of all the national parks in the United States as well as one of the most ecologically diverse.
 Often dubbed “Wildflower National Park” because of the profuse blooms each spring (mid to late April is best) the Smokies have so much more to offer than flowers.
 There is spectacular autumn colors in late October, stacked mountain ridges, and wildlife too, including the highest density of black bears in the world.
-The Smoky Mountains National Park is also my “home park” and the place where I honed my photography skills many years ago.
+The Smoky Mountains National Park is also my “home park” and the place where I honed my skills many years ago.
+For sentimental reasons alone, it’s one of my all-time favorite national parks for photography.

 Acadia National Park